aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 ### Configure a Pod Disruption Budget

->A [Pod Disruption Budget (PDB)](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) limits the number of Pods of a replicated application that are down simultaneously from [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).
+A [Pod Disruption Budget (PDB)](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) limits the number of Pods of a replicated application that are down simultaneously from [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).
 For example, a quorum-based application would like to ensure that the number of replicas running is never brought below the number needed for a quorum.
 A web front end might want to ensure that the number of replicas serving load never falls below a certain percentage of the total.

 The PDB will protect the application against things like the nodes being drained, or application deployments.
+The PDB ensures that a minimum number or percentage of pods remain available while taking these actions.

+!!! attention
-The PDB ensures that a minimum number or percentage of pods remain available while taking these actions. **PDB’s will NOT protect the application against involuntary disruptions like a failure in the host OS or loss of network connectivity.**
+    PDB’s will NOT protect the application against involuntary disruptions like a failure in the host OS or loss of network connectivity.

 The example below ensures that there is always at least 1 Pod available with the label `app: echoserver`.
 [You can configure the correct replica count for your application or use a percentage](https://kubernetes.io/docs/tasks/run-application/configure-pdb/#think-about-how-your-application-reacts-to-disruptions):